top of page

 After Rain Skies - Book Review

 This is a book I could not put away once I started reading it.
-Michelle Ayon Navajas collaborates with a social cause, and highlights unspoken pains of women with deftness in verbal expression.
+Michelle Ayon Navajas collaborates with a social cause and highlights the unspoken pains of women with deftness in verbal expression.

 Almost every pain has been discussed – victim-blaming, incest, marital rape, infidelity, being used as currency in bets, physical, mental and emotional abuse.

-One of her characters realizes she is not to be blamed, only after joining a group of abuse victims.
-The stories are all of real women, who braved the torture and live to talk about it.
+One of her characters realizes she is not to be blamed only after joining a group of abuse victims.
+The stories are all of the real women who braved the torture and lived to talk about it.

-you lost your voice in the roaring thunder of his growing ego as you lost your consciousness under his vicious hands.
+you lost your voice in the roaring thunder of his growing ego as you lose your consciousness under his vicious hands.

-It’s slowly disappearing—a world where girls can only be wives if they are less than what their husbands are.
-It’s slowly disappearing but it’s mostly still here.
+It’s slowly disappearing—a world where girls can only be wives if they are less than their husbands.
+It’s mostly still here.

-The thing about not giving back the pain you received, though, was, if you didn’t have a place to put it, you just carried it around with you.
+The thing about not giving back the pain you received, though, was that if you didn’t have a place to put it, you just carried it around with you.

 She kept her silence for so long.
-And yes, for some reason and probably by the grace of God, her silence helped her forget and eventually move on.
+And yes, for some reason, probably by the grace of God, her silence helped her forget and eventually move on.
 Now, years later, she chose to speak up.
-And, why now?
+And why now?
 Because she has found her peace now, and in her peace, she can better narrate her story and empower young women.

-Michelle Ayon Navajas answered a few questions in a chat, and her answers are eye-openers.
+Michelle Ayon Navajas answered a few questions in a chat, and her answers were eye-openers.
 Abuse is not restricted to any one geography.
-Most of us in Asia sees Western women as liberated, but there are many who would have different stories to tell.
+Most of us in Asia see Western women as liberated, but many would have different stories to tell.

 Question

-I’ve been reading your work for some time, and the easy flow of appropriate words to describe complex situations amazes me.
-It suddenly makes an unspeakable act easy to comprehend and accept.
-It makes the way forward easier.
+I’ve been reading your work for some time, and I am amazed by the ease with which you use appropriate words to describe complex situations.
+It suddenly makes an unspeakable act easy to comprehend and accept, making the way forward easier.

 Where does it all come from?
 Is it from a culture, or happenings around you, or interactions with brave women?